Full Face vs Modular Helmet: Which is Better?

 Safety Comparison: Full-face wins on safety data.
 SHARP ratings show full-face helmets averaging higher scores than modulars at equivalent price points.
 The fixed chin bar has no hinge to stress.

-That said, quality modular helmets are genuinely safe.
+Even so, quality modular helmets are genuinely safe.
 A 4-star modular protects better than a 2-star full-face.
 The difference between helmet types is smaller than the difference between good and poor helmets within each type.

 Convenience Factor: Modular helmets shine in real-world use.
 Flip up to talk clearly.
 Flip up to pay for fuel without shouting.
 Flip up to drink water on a long ride.
 Flip up to put on glasses.